andrewfulrich/postgerd/readme.md

 # PostgERD

+*"Show me your flowchart and conceal your tables, and I shall continue to be mystified.
+Show me your tables, and I won't usually need your flowchart; it'll be obvious." - Fred Brooks, The Mythical Man-Month*

 PostgERD connects to your postgres database with environment variable credentials (using [dotenv](https://github.com/motdotla/dotenv#readme) if needed) and generates an ERD svg from what it finds there.
 Can also output [PlantUML](https://plantuml.com/) or [nomnoml](http://www.nomnoml.com/).
 Supports multiple db schemas.

 Note: Foreign key connections across schemas are only supported in the PlantUML output.